rajkaval/node-insights/README.md

 ## usage

-Create an Insights instance and pass in an object with your New Relic app id, insert key, and url.
+Create an Insights instance and pass in an object with your New Relic app id, insert key, and query key.

 For more information about NewRelic Insights Docs : https://docs.newrelic.com/docs/insights/new-relic-insights